Coos History Museum & Maritime Center

-The building expression interprets historic net shed, mill, and cannery structures into a modern form that matches historic district guidelines with visual landmark and cultural catalyst goals.
+The building expression portrays historic net shed, mill, and cannery structures using a modern form that matches historic district guidelines with visual landmark and cultural catalyst goals.
 As a gathering place for small to large groups, the site connects the Coos Bay Wharf Trail to historic docks that will once again host the tall ships of the Pacific Northwest.

 “Designing a museum means designing for conflicting interests.
 Curators want a repository, administration wants earned income, and the public wants entertainment and a convening space.
 Not only that, but the particular Coos Bay environment means designing for regular gales and potential earthquakes.
 The Coos History Museum made all of those things possible in a compact but still dramatic 15,000 s.f. space.”

 Signal in association with Miller Hull.